 Here’s how to enable Google Discover with the Lawnchair 2 launcher on Android:

 - Download and install Lawnchair 2 from the Play Store.

 - Tap on the 3-dot menu and select Default apps.

 - Choose Lawnchair 2 as your default launcher.

-- Download Lawnfeed APK, here.
+- Download Lawnfeed APK from their own website.
 Allow installation from third-party services and install the APK.

-- Tap and hold on the Home Screen.
+- Tap and hold on to the Home Screen.